Andarus-1994/Recipes/README.md

 In Modify we can find 3 buttons, 2 of them (to edit or to delete recipe) opening the Change and ConfirmationBox components and the third one appeals a function to add a random recipe to the list.
 Change component includes an auto-completed  form with the details of the actual recipe and ConfirmationBox shows up whenever the user tries to delete the chosen recipe.

+Add component includes the button with the sign “+” and the form that is displayed whenever the button is pressed.